rachaelbelle/Giftastic/README.md

 Clicks on a button naming a designer or fashion mogul.
 The page will grab 10 static, non-animated gif images from the GIPHY API and place them on the page.

 Clicks one of the still GIPHY images.
 Surprise! 😳 The gif animates.
-Clicks the gif again, it will stop playing.
+Click the gif again, it will stop playing.

 Under every gif, is a display OF its rating.
    * Gotta be sure we aren't NSFW!